Key Takeaway

 How to Write an Obituary: Step by Step

+Step 5: Read it aloud.
 This is the single most useful editing step.
-When you read the obituary aloud, you will hear where the rhythm breaks, where the language feels stiff, and where you have said something truly right.
+When you read the obituary aloud, you'll hear where the rhythm breaks, where the language feels stiff, and where you've said something truly right.
 Trust your ear.

 If you want to explore the art of capturing a life story in more depth, our guide on how to write a life story walks through the process of documenting an entire life narrative, which can make writing an obituary much easier.